Protests, facility visits planned amid immigration confusion | New Country 923

 Events planned include a rally Saturday in Fort Worth, where the Texas Democratic Convention is being held, and a protest in Homestead, Florida.

-The Democratic lawmakers plan to visit detention facilities Saturday in McAllen and Los Fresnos.
+The Democratic lawmakers plan to visit detention facilities in McAllen and Los Fresnos.
+About a dozen people demonstrated ahead of the delegation’s arrival in McAllen wearing white T-shirts that said, “I want my mommy.”

+Tens of thousands of immigrants traveling with their families have been caught on the southwest border in recent years, many fleeing gang violence in Central America.
+About 9,000 such family units have been caught in each of the last three months, according to U.S. border authorities.

+The Trump administration announced plans in April to prosecute all immigrants caught along the southwest border with illegally entering the country.
+Parents were jailed and children taken to government-contracted shelters.